ClickHouse/clickhouse-docs/docs/en/cloud/security/aws-privatelink.md

 ## Steps

-Follow these steps at connect your ClickHouse Cloud to your AWS PrivateLinks.
+Follow these steps at connect your ClickHouse Cloud to your AWS PrivateLink.
+You can use the ClickHouse Cloud console,

 ### Obtain Endpoint Service name

 #### ClickHouse Cloud console

-In the ClickHouse Cloud console, open instance that you would like to connect via PrivateLink, open **Settings** menu.
-Click on **Set up private endpoint** button.
-Use **Service Name** for setting up Private Link.
+In the ClickHouse Cloud console, open the service that you would like to connect via PrivateLink, then open the **Settings** menu.
+Click on the **Set up private endpoint** button.
+Copy the **Service name** for which will be used for setting up Private Link.

 ![Private Endpoints](./images/aws-privatelink-pe-create.png)